fullstaq-ruby/server-edition/dev-handbook/build-environments.md

 ## Mounts

-Scripts always run build environment containers in such a way, that insider the container, `/system` is mounted read-only to the source root.
+Scripts always run build environment containers in such a way, that inside the container, `/system` is mounted read-only to the source root.

 ## Versioning